Ziosan13/DD2480_DECIDE/README.md

 The DECIDE program generates a boolean signal which determines whether an interceptor should be launched or not.

 ## How it works
-This determines which combination of the several possible Launch Interceptor Conditions (LIC’s) are relevant to the immediate situation.
+It determines which combination of the several possible Launch Interceptor Conditions (LIC’s) are relevant to the immediate situation.
 The interceptor launch button is normally considered locked; only if all relevant combinations of launch conditions are met will the launch- unlock signal be issued.

-This determines whether each of fifteen LIC’s is true for an input set of up to 100 planar data points representing radar echoes.
+It determines whether each of fifteen LIC’s is true for an input set of up to 100 planar data points representing radar echoes.
 The fifteen elements of a Conditions Met Vector (CMV) will be assigned boolean values true or false; each element of the CMV corresponds to one LIC’s condition.

-The input Logical Connector Matrix (LCM), defines which individual LIC’s must be considered jointly in some way.
-The LCM is a 15x15 symmetric matrix with elements valued ANDD, ORR, or NOTUSED.
-The combination of LCM and CMV is stored in the Preliminary Unlocking Matrix (PUM), a 15x15 symmetric matrix.

-Another input, the Preliminary Unlocking Vector (PUV) represents which LIC actually matters in this particular launch determination.
-Each element of the UV indicates how to combine the PUM values to form the corresponding element of the Final Unlocking Vector (FUV), a 15-element vector.
-If, and only if, all the values in the FUV are true, should the launch-unlock signal be generated.

 ## Variables